Divya-Juhi-Singh/Covid_Analysis/README.md

 # Real Time Covid Data Analysis
 ------------------------------------------------------------
 ## About
-A tiny project on 'Real Time Covid Data Analysis' is about exploring, visualising and plotting the covid dataset on map using a powerful </br>
+A tiny project on 'Real Time Covid Data Analysis' is about exploring, visualising and plotting the covid dataset on map using a powerful
 Data Mining tool [Orange](https://orangedatamining.com/).
-In this project, a real time covid dataset is used provided by CSSE at Johns Hopkins University, Baltimore, MD</br>
-on their [github page](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data).
+In this project, a real time covid dataset is used provided by CSSE at Johns Hopkins University, Baltimore, MD on their [github page](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data).

 ## Requirements
-Get Orange installed on your system from the [download link](https://orangedatamining.com/download/).</br>
+Get Orange installed on your system from the [download link](https://orangedatamining.com/download/).

 ## Add-ons Required
 After the successful set up, start the Orange and navigate through "Options" on the top left corner and click on "Add-ons..." under it.
-A pop up </br>
-window "Installer - Orange" appears, add the required packages "Geo" and "TimeSeries" and then restart Orange.
+A pop up window "Installer - Orange" appears, add the required packages "Geo" and "TimeSeries" and then restart Orange.

 ## Walkthrough the Project